obycode/clarity_vs_wasm/README.md

 ## Results

 Keep in mind this is a very rough test, just to get an idea of how much speedup is potentially possible by using a bytecode like WebAssembly.
+Two different WASM runtimes are tested: [wasmer](https://github.com/wasmerio/wasmer) and [wasmtime](https://github.com/bytecodealliance/wasmtime).
+For each of these, we try the fast, unoptimized version (`singlepass` for wasmer, and `OptLevel::None` for wasmtime) as well as the default, optimized versions.

 Running this on my M1 Mac, these are the results I see:

 * `add`
   * clarity: 53.064 µs
+  * wasmer singlepass: 370.82 ns (142x faster)
+  * wasmer: 371.92 ns (142x faster)
+  * wasmtime interpreter: 51.003 ns (1039x faster)
-  * wasm: 389.85 ns (135x faster)
+  * wasmtime: 43.827 ns (1209x faster)
   * rust: 1.0058 ns (53,000x faster)
 * `reverse_buff32`
   * clarity: 171.07 µs
+  * wasmer singlepass: 232.59 ns (735x faster)
-  * wasm: 213.06 ns (800x faster)
+  * wasmer: 213.06 ns (802x faster)
+  * wasmtime interpreter: 52.597 ns (3,250x faster)
+  * wasmtime: 48.302 ns (3,540x faster)
   * rust: 21.973 ns (7,800x faster)